Pattern archetype

 How this pattern typically forms

-Often triggered by a life change — a career shift, a relationship ending, a milestone passed, or simply age and accumulating experience that no longer fits old frameworks.
+Often triggered by a life change — a career shift, a relationship ending, a milestone passed, children leaving, or simply age and accumulating experience that no longer fits old frameworks.
 The identity built around previous roles and meanings becomes unstable.
-This is a normal developmental passage, but it can be prolonged and isolating when the person doesn't recognise what's happening.
+Erik Erikson described these as psychosocial crises — necessary developmental passages where the self must be renegotiated.
+William Bridges' transition model names three phases: ending, neutral zone, and new beginning.
+The person at the Identity Crossroads is in the neutral zone — the old identity has loosened but the new one hasn't formed.
+This is a normal developmental passage, but it can be prolonged and deeply isolating when the person doesn't recognise what's happening, or when they interpret it as failure rather than growth.

 The lever point